 The UK Infrastructure Bank was established in June 2021 and in its interim form it does not have the legal powers to lend directly to local authorities.
 Instead the UK Infrastructure Bank has made use of the existing PWLB mechanism for its lending to local authorities.
-The UK Infrastructure Bank Bill, laid on 11 May 2022, will finalise the set-up of the UK Infrastructure Bank and enable the establishment of its own lending mechanism, therefore removing the need to involve the PWLB.
+The UK Infrastructure Bank Act 2023 finalises the set-up of the UK Infrastructure Bank and enables the establishment of its own lending mechanism, therefore removing the need to involve the PWLB.